Remote work is on the rise. Are you ready?

 Want to learn more?
 Here’s some great further reading on managing remote teams:

-- Building rapport with remote team members is harder than on-location, here’s what to do about it: How to Build Rapport with Your Remote Team Members
+- Building rapport with remote team members is a lot harder than when you’re face to face, so here’s what to do about it: How to Build Rapport with Your Remote Team Members

-- Hacker News has some interesting comments on this post here.
+- And in response to our tips on remote work, Hacker News has some interesting comments and suggestions here.

-- Make the most of your 1 on 1s with remote employees, and get tailored suggested questions specifically to ask remote employees by signing up for a free trial of Lighthouse here.
+- Finally, make the most of your 1 on 1s with remote employees, and get tailored suggested questions specifically to ask remote employees by signing up for a free trial of Lighthouse here.